alanvito1/ORSTAC/README.md

 [$1500 Bonus InstaForex](https://www.instaforex.com/pt/no_deposit_bonus/?x=mildbonus)

-Ejnoy the oportunitie ahead, well it can be played with cryptocurrencies, you can change USD to BTC/LTC/ETH on Binary/Deriv.
+Ejnoy the oportunitie ahead, well it can be played with cryptocurrencies, you can change USD to operate with BTC/LTC/ETH on Binary Bots.
 I made a forum for general crypto discuss and need people.
 [Eye Gauge Zone](https://eyegaugezone.com/forum)

 Share it as you can.